You’re going to want to stick around for this delicious recipe for Classic Light Lasagna.

-- Prepare the sauce: Place onion, celery, carrot and garlic in a food processor; pulse until coarsely ground.
-Heat a medium saucepan over medium-high heat.
-Add oil to the pan; swirl to coat.
-Add tomato paste and pancetta; cook 1 minute, stirring constantly.
-Add turkey, and cook 4 minutes, stirring to crumble.
-Add wine; cook 2 minutes or until liquid evaporates, scraping pan to loosen browned bits.
-Add onion mixture, salt, red pepper, oregano and black pepper to the pan, and cook 3 minutes, stirring occasionally.
-Add milk and basil; cook 3 minutes, stirring occasionally.
-Stir in tomatoes; reduce heat, and simmer 20 minutes.
+- Add the wine; cook 2 minutes or until the liquid evaporates, scraping the pan to loosen the browned bits.
+Add the onion mixture, salt, red pepper, oregano and black pepper to the pan, and cook 3 minutes, stirring occasionally.
+Add the milk and basil; cook 3 minutes, stirring occasionally.
+Stir in the tomatoes; reduce the heat, and simmer for 20 minutes.

-- Prepare the filling: In a medium bowl, combine the ricotta, mozzarella and egg.
+- In a medium bowl, combine the ricotta, mozzarella and egg.

-- Assemble the lasagna: Spread 3/4 cup of the sauce in the bottom of the prepared dish.
+- Spread ¾ cup of the sauce in the bottom of the prepared dish.
 Arrange 3 noodles over the sauce; top with half of the remaining sauce and half of the ricotta mixture (I spooned it on and gently spread it over the noodles).
-Repeat layers once, ending with the ricotta mixture.
-Sprinkle remaining 1/2 cup mozzarella evenly over the top.
+Repeat the layers once, ending with the ricotta mixture.
+Sprinkle the remaining ½ cup mozzarella evenly over the top.